Ensete ventricosum: Description

+Etymology

 The Latin specific epithet ventricosum means "with a swelling on the side, like a belly".

 Pests

 The most common pest that threatens enset is caused by the Cataenococcus enset, which is a root mealybug.
 C. enset feeds on the roots and corm of the enset plant, which leads to slower growth and easier uprooting.
-Even though enset can be infested at all age stages, the highest risk is between the second or fourth growth year.
-The dispersion of the mealybug occurs through different vectors: First, the larvae can crawl short distances before settling down; adult mealybugs tend to move only after being disturbed.
+Even though enset can be infested at all age stages, the highest risk is between the second and fourth growth years.
+The dispersion of the mealybug occurs through multiple vectors: First, the larvae can crawl short distances before settling down; adult mealybugs tend to move only after being disturbed.
 Second, mealybug-ant symbiotic relationships can be linked to enset infestation and protect and even transport the mealybug over short distances.
 In return, they feed on the mealybug honeydew.
 Third, flooding events can transport the mealybug over longer distances and reach enset plants.
 However, the main transport vectors are unclean working tools and the usage of already infected suckers.
 This means that the best way to get rid of the bug and to limit its propagation is to uproot the plant and burn it.
 In addition, the fields can be kept free of plant growth for a month since the mealybug can survive up to only three weeks without plant material.

 Other pests include nematodes, spider mites, aphids, mole-rats, porcupines and wild pigs.
-The latter erode the corm and pseudostem.
-As for the nematodes, there are two predominant species: there are the root lesion nematodes (Pratylenchus goodeyi) and the root-knot nematodes (Meloidogyne sp.) and their appearance stands in connection with bacterial wilt.
-Pratylenchus goodeyi create lesion on the corm and roots, which can lead to cavities up to 2 cm and characteristic purple colouring around the cavities.
+The latter erodes the corm and pseudostem.
+As for the nematodes, there are two predominant species: there are the root lesion nematodes (Pratylenchus goodeyi) and the root-knot nematodes (Meloidogyne sp.), and their appearance stands in connection with bacterial wilt.
+Pratylenchus goodeyi creates lesion on the corm and roots, which can lead to cavities up to 2 cm and characteristic purple colouring around the cavities.
 The nematode infestation leads to the easy uprooting of the affected plants.
 Crop rotation can counteract high nematode infestations.